mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 I don't understand exactly why this is so but I suspect the jitter struggles to establish a holistic view that allows it to eliminate the intermediate results from each operation and therefore stores the results as invisible local variables to be sure.
 If the jitter was more advanced or had more CPU time available to it it should be able to eliminate the intermediate results.

-To address this so in the test case **Hot & Cold (No Algebra)** I know longer rely on Vector algebra but instead implement a helper function like this for the verlet integration:
+To address this test case **Hot & Cold (No Algebra)** no longer rely on Vector algebra but instead uses a helper for the verlet integration:

 ```fsharp
   let inline verlet (current : Vector) (previous : Vector) (globalAcceleration : Vector) : Vector =